Dannikiskov/uav_surveillance/README.md

 \
 You should now see the drone act out its mission received from the server, and the people it detects is visible in the ser and front end terminal.\
 \
-Supports QGroundControl You should in there be able to see velocity, altitude, and vital signs like battery percentage and more.\
+Supports QGroundControl.
+You should in there be able to see velocity, altitude, and vital signs like battery percentage and more.\
 See drone's camera by opening rqt -> Plugins -> Visualization -> Image View and choose camera from drop down menu.